pivotal/paving/README.md

 # Paving

-Terraform templates for paving Pivotal Platform on AWS, GCP, Azure, and (maybe) vSphere.
+Terraform templates for paving Pivotal Platform on AWS, vSphere, Azure, and (maybe) GCP.